GrosSacASac/JavaScript-Set-Up/README.md

 ##Hello

+###Note

+This document is not 100% up to date, but most tips are still relevant.

-Here is the set up I will be using for my future JavaScript projects. ➳
+Set up for JavaScript projects. ➳